-The Literary Arts Program at Brown is the hub of a vibrant, campus-wide literary community with an active slate of readings, plays, festivals and performances that gives student writers unique exposure to important voices in contemporary literature.
+Literary Arts at Brown is the hub of a vibrant, campus-wide literary community with an active slate of readings, plays, festivals and performances that gives student writers unique exposure to important voices in contemporary literature.

-Thanks to the generosity of the Beinecke Foundation and an anonymous donor, the Literary Arts Program has been able to host major literary festivals each year since 1991.
+Thanks to the generosity of the Beinecke Foundation and an anonymous donor, Literary Arts has been able to host major literary festivals each year since 1991.
 Over the last decade, these festivals have brought to Brown dozens of writers, filmmakers, theater artists and musicians from a wide variety of cultures and artistic traditions.
-Some of our past festivals have included a Festival of African Writing; Unspeakable Practices II: A Celebration of Vanguard Narrative; Crossing the Line, a Cuban-U.S. exchange of non-linear narrative; Original Voices, a festival of innovative women writers; Queer Tales: A Festival of Gay Fiction; two Freedom to Write conferences, and many others.
+Some of our past festivals have included a Festival of African Writing; Unspeakable Practices II: A Celebration of Vanguard Narrative; Crossing the Line, a Cuban-U.S. exchange of non-linear narrative; Original Voices, a festival of innovative women writers; Queer Tales: A Festival of Gay Fiction; over a dozen Freedom to Write conferences, and many others.

 The Literary Arts MFA Program has an active residency program that brings compelling writers to campus for week-long stays.
 Resident writers read the work of graduate students and meet with them in informal conferences, giving useful new perspectives on works-in-progress.
 Past residents at Brown have included Charles Bernstein, Mei-mei Berssenbrugge, Nilo Cruz, Norma Cole, Maria Irene Fornes, Jorie Graham, David Foster Wallace, and many others.
 In spring 2020, Jamil Jan Kochai and Caroline Bergvall are visiting through this program.